A Phase-field Model for Apoptotic Cell Death: Introduction

-Numerical simulations illustrating finger formation (membrane blebs), nucleation and fragmentation are implemented in the Dedalus package \cite{burns2020dedalus}.
-This package allows for rapid mathematical development through the symbolic implementation of the system into the numerical solver.
-Furthermore, it allows for temporal and spatial analysis in 1, 2, and 3-dimensional domains with minimal alterations to pre-existing code for higher dimensional simulations.

-To demonstrate the models capabilities we provide a comparison of numerical simulations at selected time points and their similarity with real-world experimental data (electron microscopy images from You et al. \cite{you2019correction}) in two morphological categories: membrane blebbing (or finger formation) and size and number of cavity formations (throughout cavity formations will be referred to as nucleations).
-In this manuscript we describe nucleations as a void ($\varphi$=0) surrounded by the phase field $\varphi=1$ and fragments as an area occupied by $\varphi=1$ and surrounded by void ($\varphi$=0).
-While variability of biological systems does result in significant differences between images we demonstrate there are consistent similarities between the model output and cell imaging.
+We address the need for a multi-component non-conserved phase-field framework for simulating apoptotic behaviour by developing a novel framework.
+To explore possible dynamics of this model, Numerical simulations illustrating finger formation (membrane blebs), nucleation and fragmentation are implemented in the Dedalus package~\cite{burns2020dedalus}.
+To demonstrate the model's capabilities, we provide a comparison of numerical simulations at selected time points and their similarity with real-world experimental data (electron microscopy images from You~et~al.~\cite{you2015kml001}) in two morphological categories: membrane blebbing (or finger formation) and size and number of cavity formations (throughout cavity formations will be referred to as nucleations).
+In this manuscript, we describe nucleations as a void ($\varphi$=0) surrounded by the phase field $\varphi=1$ and fragments as an area occupied by $\varphi=1$ and surrounded by a void ($\varphi$=0).
+While variability of biological systems does result in significant differences between images, we demonstrate that there are consistent similarities between the model output and cell imaging.
+Furthermore, we present a possible methodology for a quantitative comparison, through the calculation of the area between the simulated cell $\varphi$ and the cell from the electron microscopy data.
+However, given the sparsity in the data we have at our disposal, a comparison is not made in this manuscript.